quanglam5102/Language-Learning-App/README.md

-Scripts to run
+Scripts to run:
-npm install to install all package(optional) npm install react-scripts npm audit fix --force
+--Inside the Language-Learning-App, issue the command `python manage.py runserver`.
+--Then navigate to the folder frontend, run the command `npm run dev` (make sure you have node_modules installed, otherwise you have to install it using `npm install`).